Introduction

 Betting and Bluffing

-If you believe you have the best hand, bet an amount that you think weaker hands will call.
+If you believe you have the best hand, bet an amount you think weaker hands will call.
 Only attempt a bluff if you have a strong read that your opponent will fold and consider how credible your story is based on previous actions.

 Pot Control